 \begin{quote} I think the first problem is criteria.
 So there was always a discussion among Wikipedians, and it is an ongoing discussion about what we should and should not flag.
 So the tool asks if there is any obvious vandalism, but others are using and abusing this tool to require edits to have more stringent requirements in terms of quality.
 So I guess it should come with clear and well-discussed consensus of how we go about moderating content.
 What criteria should we apply?
-And I think it will always be problematic, because you know, no matter how clear are the rules, in very fuzzy situations, there will always be corner cases could be decided one way or another.
-But my experience is that the practice at the moment is very different from the principles of the editing with FlaggedRevs.
-The reality is that people are reverted much more, and even blame those who revert vandalism.
-I have seen such cases.
 (I6) \end{quote}

-In a similar vein, a user from the English Wikipedia raised the issue of what they called a ``credibility-gap.''
-This issue describes how even if a reviewer is making a good-faith effort to review an article, the attempt to do so might be impacted by their limited knowledge of the topic:
+In a similar vein, a user from English Wikipedia raised the issue of what they called a ``credibility gap.''
+This issue describes how even if a reviewer is making a good-faith effort to review an article, and their attempt might be impacted by their limited knowledge of the topic:

 \begin{quote} This idea only really works with obvious vandalism, and obvious vandalism is---well---as obvious to the general public as it is to the `approved' editor/reviewer.
 The genuine credibility gap in Wikipedia is when an expert (or at least someone knowledgeable about a subject) is reading a topic they know something about and they see that there are mistakes.
 Most approved editors/reviewers will not have that level of understanding of a topic or they'd already be editing the article, so most articles will either be unflagged or, more likely, flagged incorrectly, which is even more damaging to our credibility.
 (English Wikipedia user) \end{quote}